 Researchers at the School of Medicine recently received $3.8 million in grants to understand how the brain is wired as part of the BRAIN Initiative.

-Ching, assistant professor, and Li, the Das Family Career Development Associate Professor, have been working on ways to stimulate neural circuits to understand how the activity in those circuits leads to cognition and function using a method called optogenetics, which uses genetic modification to make brain cells sensitive to light.
+Ching, assistant professor, and Li, Professor, have been working on ways to stimulate neural circuits to understand how the activity in those circuits leads to cognition and function using a method called optogenetics, which uses genetic modification to make brain cells sensitive to light.
 Once exposed to light, the cells are activated.
 While the technique has had a big impact on neuroscience, Ching said, it is primarily used to activate large numbers of cells simultaneously, instead of allowing scientists to activate a small number of particular cells at precise moments in time.

 “To meet this challenge, we’ve been working on basic theory to ask whether the illumination waveforms of light intensity can be tailored to get more precise control of these circuits,” Ching says.
 “How can we ‘steer’ the neural activity so as to allow experimentalists to test new hypotheses?”